ukrishnas/LPSharp/README.md

-# Networking-WANLP
+# LPSharp

-LPSharp is a repository of [linear programming](https://en.wikipedia.org/wiki/Linear_programming) (LP) solvers and LPSharp, a C# interactive test bench for these solvers.
+LPSharp is a C# test bench and interface to [linear programming](https://en.wikipedia.org/wiki/Linear_programming) (LP) solvers.
 The supported solvers
 are:

 - CLP: Computation Infrastructure for Operations Research (COIN-OR) LP solver.